-- 6 credits in first-year English

-- 9 credits in Science, including

-- o At least 4 credits in a laboratory science

-- At least 3 credits in mathematics, computer science, or statistics (statistics courses taught in subject areas such as business, commerce, economics, psychology, etc. may also be used to meet this requirement)
+- At least 4 credits in a laboratory science - At least 3 credits in mathematics, computer science, or statistics (statistics courses taught in subject areas such as business, commerce, economics, psychology, etc. may also be used to meet this requirement)

-- 36 credits in Arts, including

-- o PSYC 101

-- o PSYC 102

-- At least 18 credits in 2nd-year arts, including

-- PSYC 217

-- PSYC 218

-- At least 6 credits in 2nd-year psychology

-- At least 3 credits in non-psychology 2nd-year courses

-- At least 6 credits in humanities, other than English

-- 9 credits in Arts, Science, or other areas
+- At least 6 credits in humanities, other than English - At least 6 credits Social Sciences, including: - o PSYC 101 - o PSYC 102 - At least 18 credits in 2nd-year arts taken in two or more subject areas, including: - o PSYC 217 - o PSYC 218 - o At least 6 credits in 2nd-year psychology - At least 3 credits in non-psychology 2nd-year courses expected that a student will have completed the equivalent of approximately 19 three-credit courses and 1 four- credit course to fulfill the Associate of Arts (Psychology) requirements at Alexander College.

-Students must complete a total of 60 credits of first-and secondyear courses.
+Students must complete a total of 60 credits of first-and second- year courses.
 These must include a minimum of 18 credits in Arts at the second-year level taken in two or more subject areas.
 Graduation requires a minimum cumulative program GPA of 2.0.

 A note regarding transfer credit: The number of credits awarded for any particular course will be determined by the institution granting the Associate degree.
-Although the number of credits awarded for any particular course may vary from institution to institution, it is expected that a student will have completed the equivalent of approximately 19 three-credit courses and 1 fourcredit course to fulfill the Associate of Arts (Psychology) requirements at Alexander College.
+Although the number of credits awarded for any particular course may vary from institution to institution, it is